Is 4 Sets Per Exercise the Sweet Spot for Hypertrophy?

 How does this research apply to strength training versus hypertrophy?

-This research focused specifically on hypertrophy outcomes.
-Strength training may follow different dose-response patterns, with some evidence suggesting that strength gains continue to increase with higher set numbers more than hypertrophy does.
+This guidance centers on hypertrophy.
+Strength may follow a different dose-response pattern, with some evidence suggesting strength gains keep responding to higher set numbers somewhat more than hypertrophy does.